garethjohnsdesign/saari.co.uk/index.md

   and content production are some of the areas where Saari can help develop brand value and bring sales and raise awareness.
 Our key selling point is a true global take on delivering a message through global platforms being culturally on message.
-services-text: Saari ltd. is a digital marketing and brand development consultancy(/agency) with the aim for increased market awareness and growth for our clients.
+services-text: Saari ltd. is a digital marketing and brand development consultancy / agency with the aim for increased market awareness and growth for our clients.
 As long term international digital marketing professionals and consultants (in the field of digital marketing) we offer a David’s approach to Goliath with a simple to understand